White Fang: Plot summary

 The story begins before the wolf-dog hybrid is born, with two men and their sled dog team on a journey to deliver the coffin of Lord Alfred to a remote town named Fort McGurry in the higher area of the Yukon Territory.
 The men, Bill and Henry, are stalked by a large pack of starving wolves over the course of several days.
-Finally, after all of their dogs and Bill have been eaten, more teams find Henry escaping from the wolves; the wolf pack scatters when they hear the large group of people coming.
+Finally, after all of their dogs and Bill have been eaten, Henry is rescued at the last moment; the wolf pack scatters when they hear the large group of people coming.

 The story then follows the pack, which has been robbed of its last prey.
 When the pack finally brings down a moose, the famine is ended; they eventually split up, and the story now follows a she-wolf and her mate, One Eye.
 One Eye claimed her after defeating and killing a younger rival.
 The she-wolf gives birth to a litter of five pups by the Mackenzie River, and all but one die from hunger.
 One Eye is killed by a lynx while trying to rob her den for food for the she-wolf and her pup; his mate later discovers his remains near the lynx's den.
 The surviving pup and the she-wolf are left to fend for themselves.
 Shortly afterward, the she-wolf kills all the lynx's kittens to feed her pup, prompting the lynx to track her down, and a vicious fight breaks out.
 The she-wolf eventually kills the lynx, but suffers severe injury; the lynx carcass is devoured over a period of seven days as the she-wolf recovers from her injuries.

 One day, the pup comes across five indigenous people, and the she-wolf comes to his rescue.
-One man, Grey Beaver, recognizes the she-wolf as his late brother's wolfdog, Kiche, who left during a famine.
-Grey Beaver's brother is dead, so he takes Kiche and her pup and names the cub "White Fang".
+One man, Grey Beaver, recognizes the she-wolf as his late brother's wolf dog, Ktiche, who left during a famine.
+Grey Beaver's brother is dead, so he takes Ktiche and her pup and names the cub "White Fang."
 White Fang has a harsh life in the native camp; the current puppy pack, seeing him as a wolf, immediately attacks him.
 The Natives protect him, but the pups never accept him, and the pups' leader, Lip-Lip, singles him out for persecution.
-White Fang grows to become a savage, callous, morose, solitary, and deadly fighter, "the enemy of his kind".
+White Fang grows to become a savage, callous, morose, solitary, and deadly fighter, "the enemy of his kind."